fusioncharts/dev_centre_docs/using-with-javascript-libraries/vuejs/including-interactivity-in-charts-using-vuejs.md

 {% embed_chart using-with-javascript-libraries-reactjs-including-interactivity-in-charts-using-vuejs-example-1.js %}

-<p class="text-info"> The complete code for this dashboard is given at the end of this article, after all steps have been explained. </p>
+>  The complete code for this dashboard is given at the end of this article, after all steps have been explained. </p>

 The following three steps describe in detail, with code samples, how you can establish data interactivity between charts: